-- 1. A verbatim report of the proceedings of each sitting shall be drawn up in the official languages. - 2.
-Speakers shall be required to return typescripts of their speeches to the Secretariat not later than the day following that on which they received them. - The verbatim report shall be published as an annex to the Official Journal of the European Communities.
+- A verbatim report of the proceedings of each sitting shall be drawn up in the official languages. - 2.
+Speakers shall be required to return typescripts of their speeches to the Secretariat not later than the day following that on which they received them. - 3.
+The verbatim report shall be published as an annex to the Official Journal.

-CHAPTER XVII
+CHAPTER XVII COMMITTEES